raganwald/raganwald.github.com/_posts/2015-08-08-monkey-patching-extension-methods-bind-operator.md

 [Babel]: http://babeljs.io

 Its uses for abbreviating code where we are already using `.bind`, `.call`, and `.apply` have been explored elsewhere.
 It's nice, because something like `foo::bar(baz)` looks like what we're trying to say: "Treat `.bar` as a method being sent to `foo` with the parameter `baz`."

-When we write `foo::bar(baz)`, we're saying something different: "Send the `.call` method to the entity `bar` with the parameters `foo` and `baz`."
+Whereas, when we write `bar.call(foo, baz)`, we're saying something different: "Send the `.call` method to the entity `bar` with the parameters `foo` and `baz`."
 And that speaks *directly* to our exploration of extension methods.
 Consider:

 {% highlight javascript %}
 Array.prototype.second = function () {